-- (1) Remove the nameplate from the main fitting. - (2) Using paint stripper jelly (Ref.
-No. 33B/9429259), or other approved chemical means, remove the paint from an area 2 inches wide either side of the flash plane at the front and rear over the bottom 9.75 inches of the forging and from an area 2 inches wide each side of the grease nipple near the bottom end of the forging.
-Remove this grease nipple. - (3) Examine the main fitting in accordance with CSDE Ultrasonic technique Hunter/Ult/6A or NATEC Ultrasonic technique Hunter/Ult/2(RN). - (4) Where the main fitting is found to be serviceable refit grease nipple and restore surface finish using primer (Ref.
-No. 33B/2205782) and finish (Ref.
-No. 33B/2205774) as detailed in A.P.119A-0600-1. - (5) Where crack indications are found: - (a) Remove the nose undercarriage. - (b) Dismantle it in accordance with the relative equipment publication. - (c) Thoroughly clean the main fitting, ensuring that all internal grease is removed. - (d) Re-examine the main fitting in accordance with the Ultrasonic technique (sub-para.3).
+(1) Remove the nameplate from the main fitting.

+(2) Using paint stripper jelly (Ref.No.
+33B/9429260), or other approved chemical means, remove the paint from an area 2 inches wide either side of the flash plane at the front and rear over the bottom 9.75 inches of the forging and from an area 2 inches wide each side of the grease nipple near the bottom end of the forging.

+(3) Examine the main fitting in accordance with CSDE Ultrasonic technique Hunter/Ult/6 or NATEC Ultrasonic technique Hunter/Ult/2 (RN).

+(4) Where the main fitting is found to be serviceable restore the paint finish as necessary as detailed in A.P.
+119A-0600-1.

+(5) Where crack indications are found:-

+(a) Remove the nose undercarriage.

+(b) Dismantle it in accordance with A.P.
+1803E, Vol.1, Sect.6, Chap.6.

+(c) Thoroughly clean the main fitting, ensuring that all internal grease is removed.

+(d) Re-examine the main fitting in accordance with the Ultrasonic technique (sub-para.3).

-(e) Where crack indications persist, replace the unit with a new or serviced unit which has been subject to this examination.
+(e) Where crack indications persist, replace the unit with a new or servicing unit which has been subject to this examination.

-(f) Where no cracking indications are found, the main fitting is satisfactory and the unit should be re-assembled in accordance with the relative equipment publication.
-Restore the paint finish as necessary and refit the nameplate.
+(f) Where no cracking indications are found, the main fitting is satisfactory and the unit should be reassembled in accordance with A.P.
+1803E, Vol.1, Sect.6, Chap.6.
+Restore the paint finish as necessary, and refit the nameplate.